CephalofairGames/gloomhaven2e-faq/index.md

 **I Controlled an enemy to attack, but they drew a positive condition that would apply to them - like a Heal or Invisible Self.
 Who benefits from this?
 Can I decide not to allow it?** Anything like "Invisible Self" will apply to the enemy who drew the modifier card.
 You can decide whether or not any added effect is applied from their modifier draw, however.

 **Can you go into more detail on what draws for Advantage or Disadvantage are considered "ambiguous"?
 What's considered better or worse when drawn by a monster?** When you're comparing two modifier cards for Advantage or Disadvantage, all non-numeric effects listed on the modifier card (negative conditions, shield, elements, healing, etc.) have a *positive but unknown* value.
 Conditional numeric bonuses based on the board state (like Spellweaver's "+2 if drawn during a Lost action" card) are evaluated and considered as part of the numeric value, where appropriate.
-The attack value is considered in cases where a x2 modifier is drawn.
+If those would require a cost to be paid, it is considered to have an unknown positive value.The attack value is considered in cases where a x2 modifier is drawn.
 Items, such as Item 027 <span class="hidden">Iron Helm</span>, that change the modifier card value, are also evaluated before a better/worse card is determined.

 No other considerations for board state are included (such as an element already being strong, an enemy already being poisoned, a lack of extra targets, etc.) Rolling modifiers before the two terminal cards are also not considered; they are all included with either terminal card with Advantage, while all are discarded with Disadvantage.
 Note that even seemingly "negative" effects (like a self-condition or self-damage) are considered "positive" for ambiguity.